A Weekly Schedule is Vital for a Well-Run Homeschool

 I’ve been there a few times.
 I think we all have.

-What I do is to take an 8 column spreadsheets, label each column with a day of the week, and give each row a time.
-Here’s the schedule I use actually.
-It’s a pdf file, so feel free to print as many as you need.
+I take an 8 column spreadsheet, label each column with a day of the week, and give each row a time.

 Insert the Obvious

 It’s best to begin by inserting what I think of as the obvious.
-This means to add all the basic schedule or routine your family is currently on.
+This means adding all the basic schedules or routines your family is currently on.